Updated: January 2022

-6. Firing high power rifles on steel targets is prohibited.
+6. Firing high power rifles on steel targets is prohibited on the shorter 50 and 100-yard-deep berms.
 High power rifles are restricted to paper targets only.
 High power rifles are defined as rifles using a bottleneck cartridge firing jacketed bullets.

 NOTE: A steel gong is provided for casual shooters with high power rifles on the 200 yard berm.
 Personal steels targets can be utilized at the 200 yard berm but must be removed upon completion of use each day.
 High power rifles may be used on these steel targets only.
 Restrictions against shooting steel targets with high power rifles on all other berms still apply.